 As I mentioned a moment ago, having legal representation during a CPS case is essential.
 There are times when you may not need an attorney for a divorce.
 There may even be some circumstances where you don't need an attorney in a child custody case.
 However, I would rarely tell you that you don't need an attorney for a Child Protective Services case.
 The fact is that the stakes are too high in this type of case and the worst result in a CPS case ends up with you not having a legal relationship with your child any longer.

 Keep in mind that all of the evidence and information gathered by a family-based safety services employee or a Child Protective Services employee to that point in your case can be used against you in requesting permission from a court to remove your child against your will.
-This is why it is so crucial for you to be fully involved in your case even if you do not agree with everything done to that point by the state of Texas.
-Given the short- and long-term implications that are a part of the decision to remove your child from your home, I couldn't recommend any harder for you to have an attorney.
+This is why it is so crucial for you to be fully involved in your case, even if you do not agree with everything done to that point by the state of Texas.
+Given the short- and long-term implications that are a part of the decision to remove your child from your home, I couldn't recommend any more complicated for you to have an attorney.

 What can happen in the event of an emergency